JeremySH/KataQuery/README.md

 There's a lot I want to do with KataQuery, from graphics improvements to differential position analysis features, and various GUI doodads that can make analysis easier.
 Too much to list here.
-However, for the near future, I'll be normalizing the API, adding SGF import/export, and tweaking the UX to make exploration as fluent as possible.
+However, for the near future, I'll be normalizing the API, adding SGF export, and tweaking the UX to make exploration as fluent as possible.